-- 1. Color photos, sized at 4 X 6 inches are the preferred format.
+- 1. Color prints, sized at 4 X 6 inches are the preferred format, although other photographic formats and sizes can be acceptable.
 Digital photos must have an image resolution of at least 300 dpi (dots-per-inch).
+Avoid sizes smaller than 3 X 5 inches.
 Avoid Polaroid photographs; they are not acceptable for Federal applications and rarely provide enough level of detail and clarity to be acceptable for State Applications. - 2.
 ANY photographs submitted with an application MUST provide obvious and comprehendible information.
 They must clearly show the areas or features being documented.
 Photographs that are out-of-focus, blurry, fuzzy, too dark, over-exposed (too light), photocopied, or low-resolution digital are unacceptable as adequate documentation.
-Photographs should be examined prior to submission to determine that they adequately provide the view that is intended.
+Photographs should be examined prior to submission to determine that they adequately provide the view that is intended. - 3.
+All photographic formats need to be submitted as individual, loose prints that are printed on glossy, matte, or photo stock paper.
+Please do not submit photos printed on plain paper.
+Please do not submit photos printed together on 8 X 11 (or other sized) sheets, or mounted, sleeved, or otherwise bound.

-- 3. Photos should be contained in a separate PDF file with no more than two photos per page, and with a minimum photo size of 4" x 6" per photo.
-The property name, address, date of photos, and application part (i.e., Part 1, Part 2, Part 3, Amendment) must be listed at the top of each page.
-The photo number (labeled according to a Photo Key) and caption must be listed under each photo.
-The caption must include the view shown (e.g., north side) and a description of the view (e.g., plaster damage in dining room, north wall).
-The Photo Key must be a separate PDF file. - 4.
-Individual Photo Files: HPD and NPS will accept individual photo files limited to no more than 20 JPEG or TIFF files per submission.
-Only JPEG or TIFF formats will be accepted.
-Individual photo files must be saved within their own folder and named according to the NPS Naming Conventions. - 5.
-Photographs must be taken in sufficient quantity and clarity to adequately document the pre-rehabilitation existing conditions and subsequently, the finished project.
+- 4. Photographs must be taken in sufficient quantity and clarity to adequately document the pre-rehabilitation existing conditions and subsequently, the finished project.
 Enough photographs of all spaces, building elevations, and specific features must be provided as the visual description of the project's scope-of-work.
 At a minimum, typically, this would include photos of all exposed building elevations, 2 photos of each room, which should be oriented corner-to-corner from opposite corners, and additional photos of features and finishes being impacted by the rehabilitation work.
 Features and finishes may include, but are not limited to: masonry, plaster, windows, doors, trim and other millwork, stairs, ceilings, and fireplaces.
-If areas are too large or at a difficult angle, multiple photos need to be taken to ensure full and clear coverage of the entire area. - 6.
+If areas are too large or at a difficult angle, multiple photos need to be taken to ensure full and clear coverage of the entire area. - 5.
 Photo-documentation of large projects with multiple, near identical spaces may not need photos of every room.
-In such cases, interior photographs of significant areas along with representative photos of the typical spaces may be acceptable. - 7.
+In such cases, interior photographs of significant areas along with representative photos of the typical spaces may be acceptable. - 6.
 Photographs must be labeled and keyed to a floor plan of the rehabilitation project.
 The position of the photographer, the direction toward which the picture was taken, and the photo number must be labeled on the drawing (a number within a circle with a directional arrow).
 The photographs themselves must be labeled with corresponding identification/information on their back.